aces/Loris/modules/conflict_resolver/test/TestPlan.md

   - Ensure that clicking a bar in the bar graph brings you to the conflict resolver module with the filters preset to filter for that instrument and visit
-  - Ensure that clicking on an instrument in the legend takes you to the conflict resolver with the menu filter preset for that instrument (but no filter for visit)
+  - Ensure that clicking on an instrument in the legend takes you to the conflict resolver with the filter preset for that instrument (but no filter for visit)